ARFarghli/SethupathyLab/scATAC_Tutorial/ArchR_tutorial.md

 addArchRThreads(threads = 35)
 ```

-    ## Setting default number of Parallel threads to 35.

 We need a reference genome for downstream analyses.
 ArchR natively
 supports hg19, hg38, mm9, and mm10.